Mikahael/Bombsquad1.5ServerFilesPC/README.md

 #how to use for server

-#open dist folder
++open dist folder

-#open ba_data
++open ba_data

-#open python folder
++open python folder

-#paste my bastd and ba folders into the python folder
++paste my bastd and ba folders into the python folder

-#It will say replace files or folder, press replace all
++It will say replace files or folder, press replace all

 #thanks